 DT Sapele is located in the eastern portion of the DT Block approximately 37 miles (60 kilometers) offshore Ghana in water depths of approximately 5,250 to 5,900 feet (1,600 to 1,800 meters).
 The target reservoir is a down-dip extension of the Upper Cretaceous Turonian age sand fairway at Jubilee.
 The combination structural stratigraphic reservoir is well defined with high resolution 3D seismic and well information from the surrounding Jubilee and Mahogany East discoveries.
+The exploration target has an estimated pay thickness of approximately 35 feet.
 The first well to drill Odum East is expected to be spud in 2012.